meshhq/MeshStudioWebsite/content/blog/2018-05-08-react-native-navigation.md

 The string passed into the `this.props.navigator.navigate()` has to match the key we originally set in `createStackNavigator()`.
 For this tutorial, it’s 'Detail'.
 The object passed into the `this.props.navigator.navigate()` is used to pass props between components via the `navigator`.
 You can then access this data when the detail view mounts.
 See the code below in `StackOneDetail.js` to see how this data is pulled out with `this.props.navigation.state.params`.

 Everything in this file is pretty simple.
-The one ‘gotcha’ in here is the navigate function needs to be in the ES7 ‘arrow-function’ style.
+The one ‘gotcha’ in here is the 'navigation' function needs to be in the ES7 ‘arrow-function’ style.
 This style will auto-bind the component instance to the function so we are able to access `navigation` using `this.props`.
 If you don’t do it this way the ‘this’ accessed when the function is called will be the instance of `TouchableOpacity` it was passed through too.

 `StackOneDetail.js`